 4. Senreve Maestra Bag ($395+)

-The most versatile bag I tested.
+The most versatile bag This assessment is based on official specifications, sizing guides, and verified customer reviews..
 It converts between a tote, backpack, crossbody, and shoulder bag using hidden straps.
 If you commute on foot or bike, this is your bag.
 Full-grain Italian leather.
 Fits up to a 15-inch laptop in a dedicated padded pocket.

 The conversion system is clever but not seamless.
 Switching from tote to backpack takes about 10 seconds and requires threading straps through metal loops.
 Fine at your desk, annoying on a subway platform.
 The leather quality is excellent.
 After four months, it shows zero wear.